ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 defined functions to access sub-ranges of [strings], [arrays] and sequences.
-Typically, we do not use an explicit [Slice] [object], but we create the [Slice] by use of the infix [..]{.op} operator, which takes two integers and returns a [Slice] with these bounds:
+Typically, we do not use an explicit [Slice] [object], but we create the [Slice] by use of the infix [..] operator, which takes two integers and returns a [Slice] with these bounds: